A Comprehensive Guide to Local Business SEO in 2025

 google my business seo

-Google My Business/Bing Places/Apple Maps Connect
+Google Business Profile/Bing Places/Apple Maps Connect

 You want to set up or manage your listing with all three.
 You may already have a listing with each company, in which case all you’ll need to do is claim your listing.
 To set up or claim your listing, follow these links: